zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 boundaries.
 It means that the positions and image flags have become inconsistent.
 LAMMPS will still compute bonded interactions based on the closest periodic images of the atoms and thus in most cases the results will be correct.
-Nevertheless, it is good practice to update the system so that the message does not appear.
+However they can cause problems when such atoms are used with the fix rigid or replicate commands.
+Thus, it is good practice to update the system so that the message does not appear.
 It will help with future manipulations of the system.

 There is one case where this warning *must* appear: when you have a chain of connected bonds that pass through the entire box and connect